sebastiantorres86/aws-developer-associate-2020/README.md

 https://aws.amazon.com/step-functions/

-Use AWS Step Functioons to define and manage your workflows in the Amazon States Language.
+Use AWS Step Functions to define and manage your workflows in the Amazon States Language.
 Also, the Step Functions Console provides a graphical representation of the state machine to help visualize your application logic.

 Step functions can specify whether it should be re-tried on failure.
 You can specify the interval between retries, the maximum number of attempts and the back-off rate.
 This means that you can prevent your process from failing due a temporary outage in one of your dependencies.